Country Walk case

-The Country Walk case is a 1985 child sex abuse case which occurred in Florida and was described as a "Multi-Victim, Multi-Offender" case.
-Francisco Fuster-Escalona, known as Frank Fuster, was convicted on multiple charges and sentenced to a minimum of 165 years behind bars, while his wife Illiana served three years.
+The Country Walk case is a 1985 child sex abuse case which occurred in Florida and was described as a "multi-victim, multi-offender" case.
+Francisco Fuster-Escalona, known as Frank Fuster, was convicted on multiple charges and sentenced to a minimum of 165 years behind bars, while his wife Ileana Flores Fuster served three years.
 Appeals courts at the state and federal level have consistently ruled against Frank Fuster.

 Critics of the conviction characterize it as an instance of day-care sex-abuse hysteria.
-His wife Ileana Flores Fuster initially denied any wrongdoing.
+Ileana initially denied any wrongdoing.
 Following interviews across several months, she testified against Frank and confessed to crimes, later recanting her confession, then recanting her recantation before reversing her account again.
-Fuster has asserted his innocence, and critics of the conviction have raised objections to the case.
+Frank has asserted his innocence, and critics of the conviction have raised objections to the case.
 The case was prosecuted by Janet Reno, and was profiled in the 2002 Frontline episode "Did Daddy Do It?"